chris2fr/tiddlywiki-bundles/README.md

 You need to save that to your local filesystem, take off the .txt extension, then import it into your wiki for now.

 Source : https://github.com/chris2fr/tiddlywiki-as-plugin/

-<h2>Usage</h2>

-This is an additional export filter.
-Save the file as a .tid, for example for "All Tiddlers" in the side-menu.
-Save the file.
-Import the file into another Wiki.

-To configure, please change the variables in [[$:/plugins/chris2fr/asplugin/config]].

-For example, to create this plugin, I did an advanced search with the filter "[tag[AsPlugin]]" and then simply exported the results as a plugin.

 <h2>Roadmap</h2>